Skip to content

 Parental engagement

 Parental engagement is very important to us.
-We believe the more parents/carers are engaged in their children’s education and aspirations, the more likely their child is to succeed.
+We believe the more parents and carers are engaged in their children’s education and aspirations, the more likely their child is to succeed.
 We will continuously be connecting with parents, giving updates on their child’s progress while providing opportunities to fully involve parents where necessary.

 Employer engagement